 You can give the shape you like, I generally like oval shapes for my naan.

-Preheat the oven on 200 C for 30 minutes and then place your rolled naan in the oven.
+Preheat the oven to 200 C for 30 minutes and then place your rolled naan in the oven.
 Naan should rise and be ready in 3 to 4 minutes.
 Adjust the baking time as per your oven setting and whether you like your naan soft or crispier.

 Apply butter and enjoy with Panner or Dal as you like